 Third party– a natural or legal person, public authority, agency or body other than the Data Subject, data controller, data processor and persons who, under the direct authority of the data controller or data processor, are authorised to process personal data.

 Nuspan Flooring Limited is a Data Controller under the GDPR.

 Senior Management and all those in managerial or supervisory roles throughout the organisation are responsible for developing and encouraging good information handling practices within the organisation; specific responsibilities are set out in individual job descriptions.

-Our Lead Data Officer (LDO) is Mairead McElgunn, she will be responsible for ensuring that the company is compliant with data protection legislation and good practice can be demonstrated.
+Our Lead Data Officer (LDO) is Ciaran McNulty, he will be responsible for ensuring that the company is compliant with data protection legislation and good practice can be demonstrated.
 This accountability includes ensuring the development and implementation of all necessary processes and procedures, including security and risk management, to ensure compliance with the GDPR.

 The LDO or Human Resources Manager has responsibilities in respect of matters such as managing Subject Access Requests and are the first point of call for anyone seeking clarification on any aspect of data protection compliance within the organisation.
 Compliance with data protection legislation is the responsibility of everyone in our organisation who processes personal data.
 Employees are responsible for ensuring that any personal data about them and supplied by them to us is accurate and up-to-date.
 The LDO will ensure that regular reviews of data protection compliance is carried out within the company.

 Data Protection Principles All processing of personal data must be conducted in accordance with the Data Protection Principles as set out in the GDPR and outlined below.
 Our policies and procedures are designed to ensure compliance with these Principles.